mss1000/Metron_auth_demo/README.md

 2. The minimum instance requirements are: 8 vCPUs, 32GB RAM, 400GB SSD
 3. You have basic understanding how-to navigate in Ambari

+All credits to Simon who prepared and uploaded the demos at  https://github.com/simonellistonball/metron-field-demos !!

 ## Getting Started